 - Loans may only be made from accounts attributable to:

 - Pre-tax Elective Deferrals

-- Matching contributions
+- Matching contributions, including any safe harbor matching contributions

 - Nonelective contributions

 - Rollovers from other plans

 4. EVIDENCE AND TERMS OF LOAN.
 The Plan Administrator will document every loan in the form of a promissory note signed by the Participant for the face amount of the loan, according to the following: